marinimau/public_administration_blockchain_certified_document_sharing/README.md

 ## Features

-* Citizen and PA operators management
+* Citizens and PA operators management
 * Document creation and update (by version creation)
 * Public and private documents: if a document is private citizen must have read permission
 * Document version inherits permissions from document